Beers That Taste Smoky (Flavour Profile – 5 of 7)

 Maybe you’d like a smoky beer!

 Smoke beers are just what you’d think they are.
 Smoky.
 Lots of smoke beers also have a woody and sometimes burnt flavour.
 If you’re a fan of smoked meats, you will love smoked beers.
-Smoky beers go great with summertime campfires, crisp autumn evenings, or even holiday chocolates at Christmas time.
-The reason why people love smoke beers so much is because they are very versatile and can be enjoyed all year long.
+Beers that taste smoky go great with summertime campfires, crisp autumn evenings, or even holiday chocolates at Christmas time.
+The reason why people love smoked beers so much is because they are very versatile and can be enjoyed all year long.

 What are Smoke Beers?